gustavofuhr/miyagi_pytorch_trainer/README.md

 We have a few other options that you can set as well.
 For a full list just run `python miyagi_trainer/train.py --help`.
 Here's the most important ones:

-- `weight_decay` (default `1e-4`): weight decay is nowdays consider to be a good idea almost always.
+- `weight_decay` (default `1e-4`): weight decay is nowadays consider to be a good idea almost always.
 We set the default, but you could try to find the sweet spot for your problem, you can check [this paper](https://arxiv.org/pdf/2203.14197.pdf) to see for yourself if that is worth doing it.
 - `optimizer` (default `sgd`): the optimizer for training, you can also set to `adam` and `adamp`.
 I usually let it to SGD because we use `CosineAnnealingWarmRestarts` as the LR scheduler by default and I had some problems using other optimizers with that.
 - Others: `batch_size` (default `64`), `n_epochs` (default `30`).